samyakbhuta/connect-four/README.md

 * Hosted versions at
   *  http://samyakbhuta.github.io/connect-four/ (Github Pages)
   *  https://connectfour-jquery.samyakbhuta.com/ (On Netlify, Git push to deploy)
-  *  https://connectfour-web-bundle.samyakbhuta.com (On Netlify, as web bundle - manual deploy)
+  *  https://connectfour-web-bundle.samyakbhuta.com (On Netlify, as web bundle - manual deploy.
+Not guranteed to be latest!!)
-* Docco documentation at http://samyakbhuta.github.io/connect-four/docs/js/app.html, also at the other two deployements.
+* [Docco](http://ashkenas.com/docco/) documentation at http://samyakbhuta.github.io/connect-four/docs/js/app.html, also at the other two deployements.

-## How to start the game on your local machine ?
+## How to start the game on your local machine?
  * Clone the repo to your local machine.
 On your command line, type following.

     ```git clone https://github.com/samyakbhuta/connect-four.git```